urbanslug/junctions/README.md

     Print this help page

 -w <value>
-    a file containing an msa (in RC-MSA format) or ED-String in .eds format
+    a file containing an ED-String in .eds format

 -q <value>
-    a file containing an msa (in RC-MSA format) or ED-String in .eds format
+    a file containing an ED-String in .eds format

 -a, --algorithm
     algorithm to use: